 We share your Personal Data within Axiom.
 We transfer the Personal Data we collect about you to countries outside of the country in which the information originally was collected.
 Those countries may not have the same data protection laws as the country in which you initially provided the information.
 When we transfer your information to other countries, we will protect that information as described in this Privacy Notice.

-Axiom is subject to the jurisdiction, enforcement, and investigatory authority of the United States Federal Trade Commission as well as Canadian, EU, UK, Swiss, Hong Kong, and Singapore data protection authorities.
+Axiom is subject to the jurisdiction, enforcement, and investigatory authority of the United States Federal Trade Commission as well as Canadian, European Union, United Kingdom (UK), Swiss, Hong Kong, Singapore and Australian data protection supervisory authorities.

-Axiom commits to cooperate with all data protection authorities and comply with the direction given by such authorities on information transferred from these countries / jurisdictions.
+Axiom commits to co-operate with all data protection supervisory authorities and comply with the direction given by such authorities on information transferred from these countries / jurisdictions.

 Transfers out of the EEA or the UK

-If you are located in the European Economic Area (EEA) or the UK this may involve transferring your Personal Data outside of the EEA or the UK.
-Whenever we transfer your Personal Data out of the EEA or the UK, we ensure a similar degree of protection is afforded to it by ensuring that safeguards such as the following are implemented.
+If you are located in the European Economic Area (EEA) or the UK, this may involve transferring your Personal Data outside of the EEA and/or the UK.
+Whenever we transfer your Personal Data out of the EEA and/or the UK, we ensure a similar degree of protection is afforded to it by ensuring that safeguards such as the following are implemented.

-- We will only transfer your Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of Personal Data in non-EU countries.
+- We will only transfer Personal Data to countries where it has in place an adequate level of protection for Personal Data that is approved by the European Commission or the Information Commissioner’s Office.

 Axiom uses industry standard physical, technical, and administrative controls to protect your Personal Data by: